 5. Ask for Complete Property Documentation

-A trustworthy property company will never hesitate to share documents.
-Transparency in paperwork is one of the strongest trust indicators.
+A genuine property company will never hesitate to share legal documents.

 Essential documents to check: